bke243/chat-rooms/frontend/README.md

-# About the backend how to start
+# About the frontend how to start